thindil/nuklearnim/README.md

 NuklearNim is Nim binding for [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear/) GUI library.
+The version of the library used in the project is incompatible with the original one, it has added some features (like support for new lines in wrap labels, or the option to select which mouse button trigger a context menu).
 At the moment it is in the alpha stage and generally, it is a WYSIWYG (or DIY) type of the project. ;)

 I created the project because I needed a GUI library for my other projects in